peterkhe1999/CheatSheet/OSEP/README.md

 exit
 ```

+Achieved code execution on the domain controller since the admin user is a member of the Domain Admins group.

 ```pwsh
 C:\Tools\SysinternalsSuite\PsExec.exe \\cdc01 cmd
 ```

-We have achieved code execution on the domain controller since the admin user is a member of the Domain Admins group.

 By default, all users allow their TGT to be delegated, but privileged users can be added to the **Protected Users** group, which blocks delegation.
 This will also break the functionality of the application that required unconstrained delegation for those users.